guilhermerera/api-solid-nodejs/README.md

 ## **Features and Concepts**

 - Implementation of SOLID principles to ensure a modular and maintainable codebase.
+- Implemetation of tests to ensure the application won't break upon codebase changes.
 - Utilization of Design Patterns to solve common software design challenges.
 - Setting up a Docker environment for easy database initialization and management.
 - Implementation of JWT and Refresh Token authentication for secure user authentication and authorization.